Search for Dark Photon Dark Matter with a Mass around 36.1 {\mu}eV Using a Frequency-tunable Cavity Controlled through a Coupled Superconducting Qubit

-We perform this dark photon search using a dilution refrigerator, BlueFors LD400, located at the Millikelvin Quantum Platform, Cryogenic Research Center, The University of Tokyo.
-The mixing chamber can be cooled down to approximately \SI{10}{mK}, but the temperature indicated by the thermometer on the cavity was around 50--70 \si{mK} during the measurement.
-In order to obtain the system noise temperature $T_{\rm sys}$, we used the $y$-factor method \cite{wilson2011techniquesradioastronomy}.
-We introduce a \SI{50}{\Omega} termination resistor following the circulator and switch, enabling switching between the cavity and the termination (hot load) as shown in Fig. \ref{fig:reciver}.
-The termination resistor was heated up to approximately $\SI{9}{K}$ and the output power as a function of temperature was measured by the spectrum analyzer.
-The system noise $T_{\rm sys}$ was estimated by a linear fit of the temperature and power.
-Through this measurement, we determined $T_{\rm sys}$ as $7.9\pm0.6 \ \si{K}$.

-\textit{Qubit and cavity.---} The qubit (Fig. \ref{fig:qubit} (a)(b)) is composed of aluminum on a sapphire substrate \footnote{C-plane [0001], purity 99.99\%, diameter:\SI{100}{mm},and thickness:\SI{650}{um}}.
-The fabrication process was Niemeyer-Dolan bridge technique \cite{dolanOffsetMasksLiftoff1977,10.1063/1.89094}.
-The main process was done in the Takeda Cleanroom at the University of Tokyo, but the aluminum deposition process by Plassys MEB 550S2-HV was done in the cleanroom in Okinawa Institute of Science and Technology.
+\textit{Methodology.---} Fig.~\ref{fig:qubit} shows a superconducting qubit, a resonant cavity, and other components in our setup.
+This qubit (Fig.~\ref{fig:qubit}(a) and (b)) was fabricated with aluminum thin film on a sapphire substrate \footnote{C-plane [0001], purity 99.99\%, diameter:\SI{100}{mm}, and thickness:\SI{650}{um}}.
+The Josephson junction was fabricated using the Niemeyer-Dolan bridge technique \cite{dolanOffsetMasksLiftoff1977,10.1063/1.89094}.
+The process was done in the Takeda super cleanroom at the University of Tokyo, except for the double angle evaporation process by Plassys MEB 550S2-HV in the Class 1000 cleanroom at Okinawa Institute of Science and Technology.

-The cavity in this experiment was fabricated from oxygen free copper to penetrate external magnetic flux.
-The cavity has a rectangular (but rounded corners) shape with the dimension of \SI{7}{mm} $\times$ \SI{13}{mm} $\times$ \SI{34}{mm} (Fig. \ref{fig:qubit} (c)) with two ports for transparent and reflection measurement.
+The cavity in this experiment was fabricated from oxygen free copper that allows external magnetic flux.
+The cavity has a dimension of \SI{7}{mm} $\times$ \SI{13}{mm} $\times$ \SI{38}{mm} with rounded corners at both ends (Fig.~\ref{fig:qubit}(c)), with two ports for transmission and reflection measurements.
+Simulations were performed in ANSYS HFSS and the effective volume $V_{\rm eff}$ was calculated to be $\SI{3.14 \pm 0.02}{cm^3}$.

-The qubit is placed in the center of the cavity, and the cavity is surrounded by a superconducting coil for magnetic flux control (Fig. \ref{fig:qubit} (c)).
-At room temperature, the resonant frequency of the cavity with the qubit installed was approximately \SI{8.706}{GHz}.
-The cavity was then thermally attached to the \SI{10}{mK} stage of the dilution refrigerator (Fig. \ref{fig:qubit} (d)).
+The qubit chip is placed on a sapphire bridge located at the center of the cavity to maximize the coupling with the electric field of the fundamental mode of the cavity, TE101.
+The cavity is surrounded by a superconducting coil for magnetic flux control (Fig.~\ref{fig:qubit}(c)).
+At room temperature, the resonant frequency of the cavity with the qubit installed was approximately \SI{8.706}{GHz} and the quality factor is approximately $Q_{\rm RT}\sim4400$.
+The cavity was then thermally attached to the \SI{10}{mK} stage of the dilution refrigerator (Fig.~\ref{fig:qubit}(d)).
 The qubit-cavity coupling constant, $g$, was estimated to be approximately $\SI{54.8}{MHz}$ from a resonator power scan measurement \cite{PRXQuantum.2.040202}.